EnricoZanetti/Embedded-EmotionNN/README.md

 - InfluxDB: [InfluxDB](https://www.influxdata.com/)
 - Grafana: [Grafana](https://grafana.com/)

-For detailed information on the implementation, refer to the `IoT_Project_Report.pdf` in the repository.
+For detailed information on the implementation, refer to the `report/IoT_Project_Report.pdf` in the repository.